sridharah/sridhar-project-repo/README.md

 # sridhar-project-repo
-This is Sridhara's git repository
+This is Sridhara's git repository.